ravidavi/OpenFrames/README.md

 OpenSceneGraph is an API that provides cross-platform scene graph management.
 A scene graph is a concept that groups objects with similar characteristics together.
 This grouping then enables operations to be quickly applied to groups of objects.
 Read more about it at http://www.openscenegraph.org.

-Instructions to build and install OpenFrames are available in the INSTALL file at the root of the source code distribution.
+Instructions to build and install OpenFrames are available at http://sourceforge.net/p/openframes/wiki/Home/